 Because Oakton is a community college, no dormitories or college housing is available.
 International students must arrange for their own housing.
 Most students choose to live with relatives or close friends.

 F-1 students pay the out-of-state tuition rate even if they live in Oakton’s district.
 To maintain their student F-1 status, international students must register for a minimum of 12 hours each term.
-F-1 students or their sponsors must have a minimum of $17,000 (U.S.) in a United States financial institution that is available to them for all tuition and living expenses for each academic year.
+F-1 students or their sponsors must have a minimum of $21,500 (U.S.) that is available to them for all tuition and living expenses for each academic year.

 Financial aid is not available, but F-1 students may apply for select Oakton scholarships after completing their first semester at Oakton.

 Health insurance is required for all international students studying at Oakton and may be purchased at any company that offers adequate health coverage in the United States.
 Students must enroll in a health care plan and pay for the plan before registering for classes.
 Students who begin at Oakton in the fall semester must pay for a full year’s coverage.
 Oakton works with First Agency, Inc. Insurance Company to offer group insurance rates to students.
-Rates begin at $950 per year.
-(Download brochure.
-Download enrollment card.)
+(Download brochure.)